 A word of caution.
 Vets advise against applying olive oil directly to broken skin.
 Olive oil has natural anti-inflammatory properties which could delay the healing of wounds and sores.

 Too Much of a Good Thing?

 As with most things in life, moderation is good.
-Olive oil is calorific, so keep an eye on your pet's waistline and cut back if he's gaining weight.
+Olive oil is calorific, so keep an eye on your pet's waistline and cut back if they are gaining weight.
 Also, adding oil to food is not recommended if your pet suffers from pancreatitis.
-Indeed, you should always check with your vet first before giving a supplement, especially if your dog has a health problem.
+Indeed, you should always check with your vet first before giving a supplement, especially if your pooch has a health problem.

-And last but not least, be aware oils have the potential to absorb fat soluble vitamins and causes deficiencies.
-To counteract this, make sure your dog's diet is rich in fat-soluble vitamins A, D, and E, by giving goodies such as fresh fruit and veg, plus fish.
+And last but not least, be aware oils have the potential to absorb fat-soluble vitamins and cause deficiencies.
+To counteract this, make sure your dog's diet is rich in fat-soluble vitamins A, D, and E, by giving goodies such as fresh fruit and vegetables, plus fish.